 This clause amends Article 21 of the 1996 Order and inserts a new Article 21ZA of that Order, providing a new right of appeal to the Tribunal for the parents of SEN children under age 2.
 The appeal may be against the Authority's decision not to make a statement, or about the description in the statement of the Authority's assessment of the child's special educational needs and the special educational provision specified in the statement.
-The new Article 21ZA provides that a Tribunal may dismiss an appeal, order the Authority to make and maintain a statement or remit a case to the Authority for consideration.
+The new Article 21ZA provides that a Tribunal may dismiss an appeal, order the Authority to make and maintain a statement or ask the Authority to reconsider.